Browse Tutorials

 With Bundling and Minification

-In this test, I have seen, There are only 3 request, total data size is 2.67KB and loading time is approximate 80ms.
-In this way by using bundling and minification you have reduced the total no of request, size and loading time.
+In this test, I have seen, There are only 3 requests, total data size is 2.67KB and the loading time is approximately 80ms.
+In this way, by using bundling and minification you have reduced the total no of request, size and loading time.

 Enabling Bundling and Minification in debug mode

-Bundling and minification doesn't work in debug mode.
-So to enable this featues you need to add below line of code with in Application_Start event of Global.asax.
+Bundling and minification don't work in debug mode.
+So to enable this feature you need to add below line of code with in Application_Start event of Global.asax.

 protected void Application_Start()